HanneMaes/black-bottom-bar-ubersicht-widgets/README.md

 <img src="screenrecording.gif">

 <br><br>
-I made an animation notify the users on low and high battery levels.
+I made an animation to notify the user on low and high battery levels.
 <br>
 <img src="battery-animation.gif">